AvonReppert/udkm/docs/source/kmc3_xpp.rst

 xpp
 -----------------
-A few functions for data analsis at the xpp beamline starting from exported .h5 files
+A few functions for data analsis at the xpp beamline starting from exported .h5 files This is just a legacy class for data analyis of previous beamtimes

 .. automodule:: udkm.kmc3.functions
     :show-inheritance: